drbap/magicuser-theme-for-obsidian/README.md

 Have suggestions for new features, usability improvements, or found a bug?
 Your feedback is appreciated!
 Submit an issue on GitHub and I'll do my best to respond as soon as possible.
 Every voice matters and helps shape the future of this theme.

-> [!IMPORTANT]
-> ⭐ If you enjoy MagicUser theme, please don't forget to star this repository.
-It's fast, free and really motivates me to keep working on it.
-Thanks for your support.

 ## License and Acknowledgements

 MagicUser Theme for Obsidian